Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 Always apply value on things.
 Teens will only realize that something is important if they see value on it.

 If your teens are lazy to exercise talk to them on the health benefits and what they will lose if they do not exercise.
-Putting value will help you motivate your teen to do something.
+Putting value will help you to motivate your teen to do something.

 Engage your teen in activities of their choice

-My second one came up saying that he likes to start a vegetable garden.
-My dad spent a good 3 days and used all his influence to introduce him to people who practiced agriculture and buying the required material for him to start his own vegetable garden.
+My second one came up saying that he likes to start vegetable garden.
+My dad spent good 3 days and used all his influence to introduce him to people who practiced agriculture and buying the required material for him to start his own vegetable garden.

 Get involved in their activities

-If you think that your teen is becoming unmotivated to do something, then maybe it is time for you to engage and get involved with them to ensure that you knock laziness out of your teenager.
+If you think that your teen is becoming unmotivated to do something, then maybe it is the time for you to engage and get involved with them to ensure that knock laziness out of your teenager.

-When my son started to play the guitar, there were times he was frustrated because he was playing the wrong chords.
-While I do not know how to play the guitar, I sat and sang and asked him to play for me.
+When my son started to play the guitar.
+There were times he was frustrated because he was playing the wrong chords.
+While I do not know how to play the guitar.
+I sat and sang and asked him to play for me.

-Soon he started learning new chords for songs and would ask me to sing along.
+Soon he started learning new cords for songs and would ask me to sing along.
 This became one of our favorite activities and it was not only enjoyable but also formed a good base for bonding.